boston-cityscape-sunny-day-view-harbor

 Newport Folk Festival

-This perennial favorite festival is actually a bit outside of the immediate Boston area, but it’s well worth the trek.
+This perennial favorite festival is outside of the immediate Boston area and takes place in Rhode Island, but it’s well worth the trek.
 Previous celeb-studded lineups have featured folk legends and modern favorites from Hozier, Kacey Musgraves, Portugal.
-The Man, Sheryl Crow and there are even more to be announced.
+The Man, Sheryl Crow, and there are even more to be announced.
 You’ll also find beer, cider, and wine gardens, available for the 21+ crowd.
-Bring a little extra cash for the merchandise tents, too.
-You can go home with some souvenirs or t-shirts from your favorite bands.
+Bring a little extra cash for the merch tents, too, so you can go home with some souvenirs or T-shirts from your favorite bands.

 So there you have it.
 Our picks for some of the top things to do in Boston in the summer.
-While we’ve briefed you with a pretty extensive list, there are many more Boston attractions and popular events in the summer months.
-Check out all Boston tourist passes, attractions and prices.
-Whether you are traveling with your family or a couple of friends, we're sure you will have a great time.
+While we’ve briefed you with a pretty extensive list, there are many more Boston attractions and popular events in the summer months, including USS Constitution Museum, Salem Witch Museum, Paul Revere House and more.
+Whether you are traveling solo, with your family or a couple of friends, we're sure you will have a great time.

-Please note, the summer events taking place at some of these attractions may be separately ticketed and not included with a pass by Go City.
-Plan to visit some of these top attractions during your trip.
+Please note: the summer events may be separately ticketed and not included with a Boston pass by Go City.

 Continue reading